The History of Perfume - A Curious Tale

 By the end of the 19th century, the perfume industry was increasingly targeting middle-class women.
 The second empire was characterized by a brief but excessive infatuation with vetiver and patchouli.

-This trend ended, however, when the emergence of a strong middle class led to more sophisticated fragrances.
+However, this trend came to an end when the emergence of a strong middle class led to more sophisticated fragrances.
 The olfactory revolution was triggered by a brand new process of chemical synthesis that produced the first aldehydes.
-Perfumery was increasingly seen as art, and the trade of luxury goods flourished.
+Perfumery was increasingly seen as an art and the trade of luxury goods flourished.

-The History of Fragrance & The Middle Class
+The History Of Fragrance & The Middle Classes

 Middle-class women were becoming ever more the target of the fragrance industry towards the end of the 19th century and the first synthetic perfume ingredients were making their debut.